DuBistKomisch/noutube/README.md

 ============

  - PHP 5.2.x or higher
- - A web server with rewrite functionality (apache, nginx, etc.)
+ - A web server, ideally with rewrite functionality (apache, nginx, etc.)
  - A database server (mysql, etc.)

 Installation